-West Warwick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West Warwick is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Warwick is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Warwick who work in office and administrative support (17.41%), sales jobs (11.26%), and food service (7.79%).
+There are especially a lot of people living in West Warwick who work in sales jobs (15.17%), office and administrative support (14.06%), and food service (7.97%).

-The education level of West Warwick citizens is a little higher than the average for US cities and towns: 21.50% of adults in West Warwick have at least a bachelor's degree.
+The citizens of West Warwick are slightly better educated than the national average of 21.84% for all cities and towns, with 24.15% of adults in West Warwick having a bachelor's degree or advanced degree.

 The most common language spoken in West Warwick is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Portuguese.